By Erik Marcus

 Like chickens, pigs are selectively and relentlessly bred to maximize growth, which invariably increases risk of mobility problems.
 One of the pig industry’s many unresolved problems concerns “downers”—animals who through sickness, injury, or lameness can no longer stand.
 About 3 percent of pigs arriving at the slaughterhouse are unable walk to the kill floor.
 In 2012, the U.S. Supreme Court, overturned a California law that forbade selling the flesh of downer pigs for human food.

 Pigs go to slaughter at just under six months of age, at a weight of about 240 pounds.
 If allowed to reach adulthood, they can grow to nearly 1000 pounds and live more than five years.

 Alternatives to Pork & Bacon

 Getting pork and bacon out of your diet is easy.
-Most vegan cookbooks have at least a few meaty recipes that would make for great replacements to pork-based meals.
-There’s even a vegan cookbook called Baconish that is solely devoted to offering meals to replace bacon and pork.
+Most vegan cookbooks offer at least a few meaty recipes that make terrific replacements to pork-based meals.
+There’s even a vegan cookbook called Baconish that is entirely devoted to offering meals to replace bacon and pork.